- Born: 1769, baptized 6 Oct 1769, Nuneaton, Warwickshire, England

 The Search for a Home

-The Ashby family settled on their lot about 1817 and John received his crown patent on the 8th of September 1820, having completed his settlement requirements.
-As in other communities, a senior officer in the community would organize military settlers into work crews to share the work of building a shanty and clearing the required land on each lot to meet patent requirements.
+As in other communities, a senior officer in the community organized military settlers into work crews to share the work.
+They built a shanty and cleared enough land on each lot to meet patent requirements.
 Col Playfair was most likely the organizer in this community.
-When one considers the nature of the land that these families settle upon, Colonel Playfair is quoted as saying that he, “came far back from the frontier to avoid the horrors experienced during the war of 1812.”
-Other joined Col. Playfair in share this sentiment and followed him into the backwoods, onto the borders of the surveyed land available at that time.
+When one considers the nature of the land that these families settle on, one wonders why they chose to do so.
+Colonel Playfair is quoted as saying that he, “came far back from the frontier to avoid the horrors experienced during the war of 1812.”
+Other shared the sentiments of Col. Playfair and followed him into the backwoods.

 The Early Years